The disturbing death of Thomas Heng in Sequoia National Park

 The disappearance of Thomas Heng

-For some reason, Thomas Heng decided to hike on a separate trail to the other two hikers, but he did sign the guest book at the top of the mountain.
+For some reason, Thomas Heng decided to hike on a separate trail from the other two hikers, but he did sign the guest book at the top of the mountain.
 This was a little out of character since Heng was an organizer for the group and always put effort into supporting other hikers.
 His companions reached the summit of Mt.
 Langley before him.

 The search

 The Inyo County Sheriff's Department notified Sequoia and Kings National Park that Thomas was missing at about 5:45 p.m. on Monday, July 23rd.
-By noon Tuesday, 20 people were searching and one helicopter was deployed.
+By noon Tuesday, 20 people were searching, and one helicopter was deployed.
 An additional helicopter and related staff from Yosemite National Park also joined the search.

 Discovery of Thomas Heng’s body